 That said, a full-grown wolf will have an advantage in strength over a German Shepherd.
 Wolves have been caught on camera attacking German Shepherds and overpowering them.

-Wolves will also be stronger than Germans Shepherds if they act in packs, as is often the case.
+Wolves will also be stronger than German Shepherds if they act in packs, as is often the case.

 Key Takeaways

-You’ll often hear people say that the German Shepherd looks like a wolf.
-And while that’s true to some extent, you should know that the German Shepherd has more differences than similarities with the wolf.
+People often say that the German Shepherd looks like a wolf.
+And while that’s true to some extent, the German Shepherd has more differences than similarities with the wolf.

 Here are two key takeaways on German Shepherd vs. wolf differences: